andrewgjohnson/imagettftextblur/README.md

     composer require andrewgjohnson/imagettftextblur

-or add this so the `require` section of your composer.json
+or add this to the `require` section of your composer.json

     "andrewgjohnson/imagettftextblur":"1.*"